etn-ccis/blui-react-workflows/login-workflow/docs/ContactSupportSubscreen.md

 );
 ```

-In this example, the ContactSupport component will be rendered without the title and actions (e.g., buttons).
+In this example, the ContactSupportSubscreen component will be rendered without the title and actions (e.g., buttons).
 The other elements will remain visible as their corresponding keys are not set to true in the hiddenElements object.

 ### Style Overrides